popphp/framework/README.md

 Overview
 --------
 This repository contains the `composer.json` file to install the full Pop PHP Framework.
-The core Pop PHP components and the additional components below will be installed.
+The core Pop PHP components and all supporting components will be installed.
 For more information on the full framework and its individual components, visit [popphp/popphp-framework](https://github.com/popphp/popphp-framework/).